nesty11/myFlix-Angular/README.md

 ## Installation 🚀

-To get started with NvFlix, follow these steps:
+To get started with myFlix-Angular, follow these steps:

 1. Clone the repository: